nmerovingian/Acetic-Acid-Dissociation-AI/README.md

 ---
-You may cite the paper as acknowledgement to the authors if you found this helpful.
+You may cite the paper as acknowledgement to the authors if you find this helpful.

-Please cite:
+Please cite: (unavailable yet)

 If you have any technical questions, please post them in the discussion forum of this repository.
+We will close monitor the discussion forum and respond to questions as fast as we can.

-For general enquiry, please email [Professor Richard Compton](mailto:richard.compton@chem.ox.ac.uk)
+For general enquiry, please email [Professor Richard Compton](mailto:richard.compton@chem.ox.ac.uk).